This is the first of a two-part series on how “gamification” can improve your website and online marketing efforts.

 Find ways to position what you do in a way that leads to a conversion, or sales, funnel.
 Be creative.
 Lure your customers with value.
 Produce great photos.
 Write interesting Web copy.
 Show users how you’re unique.
 Find your voice, then shout it from the digital rooftops.

-Thanks to our Senior UX Designer, we now have these signs posted around our offices:
+Thanks to Polly Thurston, we now have these signs posted around our offices:

 Gamers are always trying to try new things to find a better way.
 Treat your website like a small digital playground, where everyone contributes—and where effective ideas take root and ineffective ones are left behind.